hth313/OS4/doc/idioms.rst

 Here we make use of having the base call back pointer in ``M[6:3]``.
 Note that it trashes part of the C register.
-However, making any page relative call (3-word) also destroys most of C register.
+However, making a page relative call (3-word pseudo call) also destroys most of the C register.

 The final return from ``routine`` is made by jumping back to its ``callBackN`` routine.